England cricket team: 1900s

 The start of the 20th century saw mixed results for England as they lost four of the eight Ashes series between 1900 and 1914.
 During this period, England lost their first series against South Africa in the 1905–06 season 4–1 as their batting faltered.

 England lost their first series of the new century to Australia in 1901–02 Ashes.
 Australia also won the 1902 series, which was memorable for exciting cricket, including Gilbert Jessop scoring a Test century in just 70 minutes.
 England regained the Ashes in 1904 under the captaincy of Pelham Warner.
 R. E. Foster scored 287 on his debut and Wilfred Rhodes took 15 wickets in a match.
 In 1905–06, England lost 4–1 against South Africa.
 England avenged the defeat in 1907, when they won the series 1–0 under the captaincy of Foster.
-However, they lost the 1909 Ashes series against Australia, suing 25 players in the process.
+However, they lost the 1909 Ashes series against Australia, using 25 players in the process.
 England also lost to South Africa, with Jack Hobbs scoring his first of 15 centuries on the tour.